 Research

-Epistemology of Imagination: Can the imagination justify empirical beliefs?
+Can the imagination justify empirical beliefs?
 If so, how?
 Does the imagination generate new justification or merely preserve existing justification?
+What are constraints on the imagination?
 Is imagination reducible to inference?
+How reliable is the imagination, and how can it be made to be more reliable?
+Are imaginings epistemically evaluable?
 Are there epistemic norms governing the imagination?
+How does the imagination contribute to other epistemic values beyond justification, such as understanding?
 How can the epistemic role of the imagination inform theorizing about its nature?

-Mental Imagery and the Epistemic Role of Consciousness: What makes some mental images more vivid than others?
-How does the vividness of a mental image affect its ability to justify belief?
+What is vividness?
+What makes some mental images more vivid than others, both within and across subjects?
+How is vividness related to metacognition?
+How does the vividness of a mental image affect its justificatory role?
 Can mental imagery occur unconsciously?
-What can disorders of mental imagery such as aphantasia tell us about the epistemic role of mental imagery and of consciousness more generally?
+Why do people with a condition known as 'aphantasia' report having no mental imagery?
+What can aphantasia tell us about the epistemic role of mental imagery and of consciousness more generally?

-Iconic Representation: What is the nature of iconic representation?
-How does it differ from symbolic representation?
-What are the representational limits (or lack thereof) of iconic representations?
+What is the nature of iconic (or image-like) representation?
+How does it differ from symbolic (or language-like) representation?
+And how does it relate to simpler forms of analog representation?
+How should we think about the syntax and semantics of iconic representations?
+Are iconic representations compositional?
+What are the expressive limitations of iconic representations?
 Are there iconic representations in the mind?
-What are the epistemic and practical advantages and disadvantages of iconic representation?
+What are the epistemic and practical advantages and disadvantages of iconic representations?
+Can iconic representations feature in reasoning and inference?

 Analysis

-Intuitively, the vividness of mental imagery is epistemically relevant.
-But how is vividness epistemically relevant?
-I argue that vividness is higher-order evidence about a subject’s epistemic state, rather than first-order evidence about the world.
+I argue that vividness of mental imagery is higher-order evidence about a subject’s epistemic state, rather than first-order evidence about the world.
 More specifically, the vividness of a mental image is higher-order evidence about the amount of first-order information one has about its subject matter.
 (PDF)

 Imagination as a Source of Empirical Justification (2024)